 Created to Love

 Have you ever wondered if your life has a purpose?
-The Word of God says it does—one that is both noble and desirable: Every believer was created by God to love and be loved.
+The Word of God says it does—one that is both noble and desirable: Every believer was created by the Father to love and be loved.

 God loves you personally and individually, without limit or qualification.
 He desires to shower you with His affection and kindness.
 Let me assure you of several things: